Steven Ray Tickle

-Steven Ray Tickle, usually referred to as simply "Tickle", is an American television personality, known for his role in Discovery Channel docudramas Moonshiners and Tickle.
+Steven Ray Tickle, usually referred to as simply "Tickle," is an American television personality, known for his role in Discovery Channel docudramas Moonshiners and Tickle.
 Tickle lives in rural Pittsylvania County, Virginia, and is shown as working in the town of Gretna.

-In 2013, he was reported to be a union carpenter and to have "lived in the Washington area for two years recently as a top carpenter while building the popular Clyde's Restaurant near the Verizon Center downtown."
+In 2013, he was reported to be a union carpenter and to have "lived in the Washington D.C. area for two years recently as a top carpenter while building the popular Clyde's Restaurant near the Verizon Center downtown."